Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Results

 \subsection{A Per-Instance Perspective}

-In order to provide a full per-instance view, correlation plots are presented in Fig.~\ref{fig:pt_corr_plot}.
-The \mbox{y-axis} shows the ITS values of the PTIC-WalkSAT algorithm while the x-axis shows that of the baselines.
-A point on a figure represents a problem instance; thus, there are 76 points in total.
+To provide a full per-instance view, correlation plots are presented in Fig.~\ref{fig:pt_corr_plot}.
+The y-axis shows the $ITS_{99}$ values of the PTIC-WalkSAT algorithm, while the x-axis shows the $ITS_{99}$ values of the baselines.
+Each point in a figure represents one of the 94 problem instances.
 The diagonal line distinguishes where the baseline performs better (shown in the upper triangular region) and where the PTIC-WalkSAT algorithm performs better (lower region), annotated with the total number of instances in each region.

-The figure on the left provides a comparison between the WalkSAT heuristic and the PTIC-WalkSAT algorithm, where, for 58 of the 76 instances, the PTIC-WalkSAT algorithm outperforms the WalkSAT heuristic.
-In addition, most of the points in the upper region are near the diagonal line, indicating that the WalkSAT heuristic's advantage over the PTIC-WalkSAT algorithm is not substantial even in the case of those favourable instances.
-The figure on the right shows the PA-WalkSAT and PTIC-WalkSAT algorithms, a slightly closer comparison.
-The PTIC-WalkSAT algorithm performs better for 52 out of the 76 instances.
+The figure on the left provides a comparison between the WalkSAT heuristic and the \mbox{PTIC-WalkSAT} algorithm, where, for 79 of the 94 instances, the \mbox{PTIC-WalkSAT} algorithm outperforms the WalkSAT heuristic.
+The figure on the right provides a comparison of the PA-WalkSAT and PTIC-WalkSAT algorithms.
+The PTIC-WalkSAT algorithm performs better for 61 of the 94 instances.